 — by Amanda Bell

 Fact: Moms rule.
-Which is exactly why this Mother’s Day, VH1 will be paying special tribute to all the real-life mamas who make it happen with the first-ever “Dear Mama” special, hosted by Anthony Anderson and featuring celebrity guest stars like Queen Latifah, Jaden and Willow Smith, Alicia Keys, and Alessia Cara.
-Brace for the happiest of feels when that airs Sunday, May 8.
+Which is exactly why this Mother’s Day, VH1 will be paying special tribute to all the real-life mamas who make it happen with the “Dear Mama” special, hosted by La La Anthony and Anthony Anderson!
+Brace for the happiest of feels when that airs Monday, May 7 at 9/8c on VH1!

 Until then, though, we also wanted to give a big nod-slash-virtual hug to all the fictional mothers from our youth who dished out key intel on mom-age and life in general on a weekly basis.
 Thanks to them, our TV time was anything but adolescent brain-rot ’cause these ladies were keeping us right in line just as well as anyone.